 2. Doing it all yourself.

-The best entrepreneurs are delegators.
-They know they can’t do it all, at least not well, and they outsource talented individuals or firms to handle important tasks that they simply can’t manage on their own.
-Big on this list is a professional writer for web content, blogs, press releases, and marketing content.
-A writer with marketing skills is great, but you may need to hire a separate writer and marketing pro.
+The most successful entrepreneurs are delegators.
+They know they can’t do it all, at least not well, and they outsource talented individuals or firms to handle important tasks that they simply can’t manage on their own, such as content writers, marketing managers, and accountants.
 Consider the ROI at stake and delegate. start-up mistakes

 Of course, every entrepreneur will have their own idea of which tasks they think should be outsourced.
-Regardless of the tasks, remember you’re delegating them to others in order to make the best use of your time doing what you do best.
+Regardless of the tasks, remember you’re delegating them to others in order to make the best use of your time—growing a business.
 Trying to wear every hat is a quick trip to burn out.
 Even if you don’t wear yourself out, you’re still taking time and focus away from those things that require your expertise and attention.
 If you haven’t already, learn to delegate.

 3._Expecting immediate success start-up mistakes

 Anticipating immediate success the moment you launch your business is a good way to set yourself up for disappointment.
 Of course, part of the entrepreneurial spirit is confidence, but no new business owner should expect immediate gratification.
 Accept the fact that it’s probably going to take a long time to grow your business, and even longer to start turning a profit.
-Many entrepreneurs keep their day jobs for at least their first year in business to make sure they can pay their expenses.
+Many entrepreneurs keep their day jobs for at least the first year after launch to make sure they can pay their expenses.

 Patience and realistic expectations are in order.
-Among the many reasons that so many new businesses fail in the first year is because their owners assumed they’d be making money as soon as they opened for business.
+Among the many reasons that so many new businesses fail in the first year is because their owners assumed they’d be making money as soon as they opened their doors.
 Plan to have a cash flow outside of your business you can count on, whether it’s outside employment or at least a year’s salary in savings.
 Crunch the numbers ahead of time to determine how much money you’ll need to maintain your living costs and how much you can realistically expect to make from your business.
-Most entrepreneurs don’t expect to turn a profit for at least one year after launching.
+Most entrepreneurs don’t expect to experience financial gains for at least one year after launching.
 Start-up mistakes

 5._Neglecting social media.
 Start-up mistakes

-Too many new businesses in traditional industries think they don’t need an internet presence.
+It's frustrating to see how many new businesses in traditional industries think they don’t need an internet presence.
 These are the entrepreneurs who fail fastest.
-Whether you’re opening a real estate brokerage or a coffee shop, you can’t survive, much less thrive, without the internet.
-So many traditional industries think that they don’t need the internet, but the fact is, today’s consumers are online looking for what they want or need.
-If you’re not there, they will find your competitors who are.
+Whether you’re opening a real estate brokerage or a coffee shop, you can’t survive, much less thrive, without internet visibility.
+Too many business founders think that they don’t need the internet, but the fact is, today’s consumers are online looking for what they want or need. before they even leave the house to start shopping.
+If they didn't find you int their Google search, they're not going to find you at all.
+They will, however, find your competitors who have a strong web presence—they enjoying all the leads and sales you're sending them with your internet inactivity.
 Businesses must position themselves where their customers can find them in order to be successful.

 Social media is perhaps the least expensive marketing tool with the highest ROI.
 Entrepreneurs need to take advantage of it.
 If you’re not familiar with social media, outsource an expert.

-Branding is critical to getting noticed by your target audiences.
-Hire a professional to design your company logo and website.
-Hire a professional writer for your website content, marketing materials, and press releases.
+Branding is also critical to getting noticed by your target customers.
+Outsource a professional to design your company logo and website.
+Hire a professional content writer for your website content, marketing materials, press releases, and blog.
 No matter how well you know your product or service, without utilizing professionals to present it properly to potential customers, you’re hurting your potential for success before you even get started.

 Every entrepreneur should launch with a focused marketing strategy and professional, polished materials that reflect well on the business and its owner.
 Even the slightest mistakes or less than top quality materials will turn off consumers.
 Never underestimate the value of your content and graphics.

-Get some expert advice on naming your business as well.
+Get some expert advice on naming your company as well.
 The wrong name can spell disaster for a business, regardless of the products or services it offers.

 There are many lessons entrepreneurs can and will learn on their road to success or failure.
 Most important is to develop a business that drives your passion.
-Deciding to open a business based on its income potential alone is not going to give you the fulfillment that a business driven by something that you’re wildly enthusiastic about will.
-Without the passion there, even if it makes money, you’ll feel like something is missing.
+Deciding to open a business based on its income potential alone is not going to give you the fulfillment that a business driven by something about which you’re wildly enthusiastic will.
+Without the passion, even if it makes money, you’ll feel like something is missing.